Star Wars Battlefront II (2017 video game): Post-launch content

-It was confirmed during EA Play 2017 that Star Wars: Battlefront II will not feature a Season Pass.
+It was confirmed during EA Play 2017 that Star Wars: Battlefront II would not feature a Season Pass.
 Instead, all downloadable content was released via free title updates, split into multiple "seasons".

 Since April 29, 2020, after EA concluded that the game had reached its desired number of players and had substantially improved since its initial release, the game no longer receives support for new content updates.